Optimizing Publisher Email Programs with Automation

 On average, your subscribers will never be more engaged than they are when they sign up for your newsletter.
 After all, they’ve just decided they like your content enough to hand over their email address.
 That’s why it’s important to take advantage of this moment by greeting your new subscribers.

 Among the other benefits of welcome emails, a brand’s welcome emails tend to earn an average open rate of 50%—twice that of the typical newsletter.
-Filling these messages with evergreen content can give you an easy way to sustain that high engagement, giving your new email audience a quick route back to your content when they’re most interested in it.
+Filling these messages with your top evergreen content can give you an easy way to sustain that high engagement, giving your new email audience a quick route back to your content when they’re most interested in it.

 By capitalizing on their attention at this moment, you can solidify the email relationship from the start, ensuring maximum lifetime value from your email subscribers.